GameObject([properties], ...properties.props)

 GameObject.rotation

-Number. he rotation of the game object around the anchor in radians.
+Number.
+The rotation of the game object around the anchor in radians.
 Represents the local rotation of the object as opposed to the world rotation.

 GameObject.scaleX

-Number. he x scale of the object.
+Number.
+The x scale of the object.
 Represents the local x scale of the object as opposed to the world x scale.

 GameObject.scaleY

-Number. he y scale of the object.
+Number.
+The y scale of the object.
 Represents the local y scale of the object as opposed to the world y scale.

 GameObject.setScale(x[, y])